 Ad hoc support for NDCs, LT LEDS and transparency systems

 Do you need support in designing, implementing or updating your Nationally Determined Contributions (NDC), low emission development strategy (LEDS) or transparency systems?
 The Climate Helpdesk is available.
 It is a global advisory network providing rapid, high quality, short-term technical assistance for developing countries.
-The Climate Helpdesk is a joint service offered by three global initiatives: NDC Support Cluster, LEDS GP and Partnership on Transparency in the Paris Agreement (PATPA) in cooperation with the NDC Partnership.
+The Climate Helpdesk is a joint service offered by two global initiatives: LEDS GP and Partnership on Transparency in the Paris Agreement (PATPA).
 The Secretariat of the Climate Helpdesk is hosted by the GIZ Support Project for the Implementation of the Paris Agreement (SPA).

 Climate Helpdesk in action